 In the wake of identity-based and political violence in Greater Buffalo, RTT is equipping directly impacted, unlikely partners—including strongly conservative community leaders, Black and Brown community leaders, and progressive activists—to disarm tension, forge bonds and trust across stark differences, and collaborate for the betterment of their community.

 Initially, many community leaders not only distrusted one another, they distrusted the very idea of “bridge-building.”
 Now—after a robust Listening Campaign, extensive intra-group training and dialogue, and trust-building across lines of difference—these leaders are bringing their communities together and working together to prevent violence and solve shared problems.
-As one leader put it, “we know we can’t do what we need to do without each other.”
+As one leader put it, “We know we can’t do what we need to do without each other.”